riparias/gbif-alert/INSTALL.md

 3. Tweak this file as necessary (see comments in the file)
 2. $ run docker-compose up (keep this terminal open, and open a second one for subsequent commands)
 3. Create a first superuser (administrator):
-$ docker-compose exec pterois poetry run python manage.py createsuperuser
+$ docker-compose exec gbif-alert poetry run python manage.py createsuperuser
 4. Create a few species before running the first import (see below)
 5. Run the first import:
-6. $ docker-compose exec pterois poetry run python manage.py import_observations
+6. $ docker-compose exec gbif-alert poetry run python manage.py import_observations